How to Brew Loose Leaf Black Tea and Herbal Infusions

 How to Brew Loose Leaf Green, White and Oolong Teas

-- For more delicate green and white teas as well as most oolongs, we recommend bringing freshly filtered water to about 180 or 190℉.
+- For more delicate green and white teas as well as most oolongs, we recommend bringing spring or freshly drawn filtered water to 190 degrees.
 Without a thermometer, this can be achieved by letting boiling water cool for about 2 minutes.

 - For greens, whites, and oolongs, you want to bring the tea to water.
 In other words, pour the hot water into the brewing vessel and then add the loose tea to the water.
 This method allows for a more delicate experience without extracting the bitter notes from the leaves.